 Transfer AA/AS degree recipients

-While the ADT is not required for admission, priority consideration is granted to applicants who are on track for completing the specific Transfer AA/AS degree listed by the end of spring for Fall admission, or the end of summer for Spring admission.
+While the ADT is not required for admission except for Psychology, priority consideration is granted to applicants who are on track for completing the specific Transfer AA/AS degree listed by the end of spring for Fall admission, or the end of summer for Spring admission.
 In this case, the Transfer AA/AS curriculum is used in lieu of the specific required and recommended courses listed.
 Under CSU guidelines, the minimum required cumulative GPA has been adjusted as indicated.
 Non-local applicants will also benefit from a 0.1 GPA bonus used in the ranking of non-local applicants.

 Applicants who do not meet the minimum requirements